 Each one of the reading studios are equipped with magnifying and enlargement programs, speech synthesizers, scanners and printers.
 To get access to the reading studios you need a certificate from the university coordinator.

-Some of the programs are also installed on the libraries' computers.
+Some of the software are also installed on the libraries' computers.

-The university provides special learning support for students with disabilities or dyslexia.
+The university provides study support for students with disabilities or dyslexia.

 The librarians who provide service for students with reading impairments arrange open lectures for students.